billmania/roboquest_ui/public/config/README_configuration.md

 * format.step: (slider) increment value of dragging slider. when dragging the slider a new value isn't emitted until it's at least this amount different from the previous value
+* format.reversed: (slider) reverse the values from the slider, ie. sliding the knob toward the max value decreases the value. yes or no
 * format.orientation: (slider) horizontal or vertical
 * format.default: (slider) default value of slider
 * format.animate: (slider) true | false animate the slider when clicking to jump values